Scope

 • Loading dose infusion: 1 mcg/kg over 10 minutes.

-• Maintenance infusion: 0.2-1.0 mcg/kg/hr, starting at 0.4mcg/kg/hr and titrating to effect or side effects.
+• Maintenance infusion: 0.2-1.0 mcg/kg/hr, starting at 0.4mcg/kg/hr and titrating to effect or side effects, using minimum dose rate required.

 Other Strategies